Hounddd/wn-gdprplus-plugin/README.md

 #### Texts

-You can replace the basic messages by defining a translation file in your site `./lang/en/hounddd/gdprplus/lang.php`:
+You can replace the basic title and message by defining a translation file in your site `./lang/en/hounddd/gdprplus/lang.php`:

 ```php
 <?php